ABBREVIATED INTRODUCTORY

-The labs at the Bioscience Research Collaborative are just what you would imagine a medical research space to be — a labyrinth of workstations, refrigerators, centrifuges and microscopes.
+The labs at the BioScience Research Collaborative are just what you would imagine a medical research space to be — a labyrinth of workstations, refrigerators, centrifuges and microscopes.
 The work going on inside, however, is anything but ordinary.
-The Biotech Launch Pad Fellows, a group of four promising young scientists, are pioneering medical breakthroughs in women’s health and proposing solutions to pervasive problems that have largely gone unnoticed by decision makers in board rooms or venture capital firms.
+The Biotech Launch Pad Fellows, a group of four promising young scientists, are pioneering medical breakthroughs in women’s health and proposing solutions to pervasive problems that have largely gone unnoticed by decision-makers in board rooms or venture capital firms.
 They are upending the slow and circuitous path from academic research to commercialization, working to get their solutions to patients within five years.

 The Biotech Launch Pad Fellows are disrupting the traditionally slow and circuitous pathway from academic research to commercialization.
 Rather than navigating the difficulties in publishing and funding as individual scientists, they are participating in a large-scale initiative, Rice’s Biotech Launch Pad — an initiative designed to efficiently advance the university’s health and medical technology discoveries into clinical studies and commercialization.

-“We are inventing the future of medicine — a future that is transformed by considering scalability and cost at the earliest stages of innovation,” explained Omid Veiseh, professor of bioengineering and the founding director of the Biotech Launch Pad.
+“We are inventing the future of medicine — a future that is transformed by considering scalability and cost at the earliest stages of innovation,” explained Omid Veiseh, professor of bioengineering and the faculty director of the Biotech Launch Pad.

 Omid is sharing his extensive expertise with the Biotech Launch Pad Fellows, guiding their research efforts to ensure solutions are brought to market.
-Read the following stories to see just how these talented scientists are working to solve intractable problems in women’s healthcare.
+Read the following stories to see just how these talented scientists are working to solve intractable problems in women’s health care.

 Martha Fowler

-THE SCIENTIST: Martha Fowler ’24
+The Scientist: Martha Fowler ’24

 Ph.D.
 Candidate in Bioengineering